Insurance Agent Enrollment in EIFS

 If your customer cannot provide their Indiana driver’s license or CUID number, the customer may obtain either number by submitting a Request for Driver Records – State Form 53789.
-Or they may request disclosure of their Indiana DLN from any Indiana BMV license branch.
+Or they may request disclosure of their Indiana DLN from any Indiana BMV branch.
 Once they have secured their DLN, they may also View their Viewable Driver Record (VDR) or purchase an Indiana Official Driver Record (ODR).

 - Do EIFs Forms Require a Signature from the Agent?

 If the form is submitted electronically, your user ID prints on your form and serves as your signature.
 All manual forms must have a signature in order to be processed.

 - How Long Does It Take for Insurance Forms to Post to My Customer’s Record When Using the EIFs Program?